 - A little unstable on rough surfaces

-The contoured knee pad makes the scooter more comfortable to use, but also helps add stability.
+The contoured kneeling pad makes getting around more comfortable, but also helps add stability.
 The pad features a channel in the center for supreme comfort.

 The seat height and handlebars are both adjustable, so you can find the right height for you.
 Both heights are easily adjusted without tools.
 The steering column also folds down for easy transport and storage.

 Hand operated brakes make it easy to stop on a dime to provide you with more control.
-Push button brake locks are also included, so you can park your scooter when necessary.
+Push button brake locks are also included, so you can easily park it in place when necessary.

-The dual-brake system and 8” wheels make this scooter great for both indoor and outdoor use.
+The dual-brake system and 8” wheels make it great for both indoor and outdoor use.

-The only real drawback with this scooter is that it does not include a basket.
+The only real drawback with the DV8 is that it does not include a basket.
 Although this does not affect the scooter’s performance, having a basket can be convenient and provide you with much-needed storage.

 The DV8 also boasts a maximum weight capacity of 300 pounds, so it can accommodate most users with ease.
 And with a light weight of 24.8 pounds, this knee roller is easy to transport.